 |||R. Paschotta, tutorial on "Passive Fiber Optics", Part 4: Multimode Fibers|

-See also: fibers, modes, graded-index fibers, single-mode fibers, fiber-coupled diode lasers, photonic crystal fibers, double-clad fibers, large-core fibers, V number, intermodal dispersion, waveguides, Spotlight article 2016-09-12
+See also: fibers, modes, multimode beams, graded-index fibers, single-mode fibers, fiber-coupled diode lasers, photonic crystal fibers, double-clad fibers, large-core fibers, V number, intermodal dispersion, waveguides, The Photonics Spotlight 2016-09-12

 and other articles in the category fiber optics and waveguides